List of Saki characters: Shindouji Girl's High

-2nd year, plays vanguard position.
+Second year, plays vanguard position.
 Attended the same Takatoobara Middle School that Nodoka and Yuki attended.
-Was chosen over their 5th best player, Tomokiyo, to be a sacrificial lamb.
+Was chosen over their fifth best player, Tomokiyo, to be a sacrificial lamb.
 The team has been re-structured from weakest to strongest this year to try and counteract other teams' strategies, and as such her ability to not lose all her points means the team at least survives for one round.
-Although Himeko feared she would be upset by knowing that she was not chosen for her skill, she's glad to be of some use to them.
+Although Himeko feared she would be upset by knowing that she was not chosen for her skill, she is glad to be of some use to them.
 She constantly likes to say "Marvelous!" (すばらっ!, Subara!), even when the situation is bad.